mcjauregui72/BellyButtonFloraDiversity/README.md

 # BellyButtonFloraDiversity

-The app.js, index.html, and samples.json files in this repository create an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
-The dashboard visualizes the microbial diversity found in human belly buttons.
+The app.js, index.html, and samples.json files in this repository create an interactive dashboard to explore the Belly Button Biodiversity dataset.
+This dataset catalogs the diverse array of microbes that colonize human navels.
 The interactive aspect of the tool is the dropdown menu in the top-left corner of the screen.
-For each test subject, identified by Test Subject ID No., the dashboard updates to display demographic information about the test subject (e.g., age, gender, washing frequency).
-Along with this demographic information, corresponding bar and bubble charts visualize the types and amounts of bacteria present in the subject's microbial sample.
+For each test subject, identified by Test Subject ID No., the dashboard updates to display demographic information about the subject (e.g., age, gender, washing frequency).
+Along with this demographic information, corresponding bar and bubble charts update to visualize the types and amounts of bacteria present in the subject's microbial sample.

-Top bacterial species: Shows the most prevalent bacterial species (operational taxonomic units or OTUs) found in the selected sample, often via a pie chart or bar chart.
-Bubble chart: Visualizes the OTUs and their corresponding abundance in the sample.
-Gauge chart: Displays the weekly washing frequency of the individual.
+Bar Chart
+The bar chart to the right of the Demographic Info displays the top 10 microbes found in the subject's sample, in descending order of prevalence.
+The x-axis displays the code name of each unique OTU (Operational Taxonomic Unit, representing a specific type of microbe) present.
+The y-axis indicates the number of DNA sequences found for a given OTU, which reflects how abundant the particular microbe is in the sample.
+For example, a bar reading "163 OTU 1167" means 163 DNA sequences for microbe 1167 were found.
+Also revealed in the hover text are names such as "Bacteria; Bacteroidetes; Bacteroidia; Bacteroidales; Bacteroidaceae; Bacteroides", which is the microbe's taxonomic lineage, or "family tree."

+Bubble Chart
+The bubble chart below the bar chart also visualizes the presence and prevalence of OTUs per test subject, but displays all OTU codes (not only the top 10) across the x-axis.
+The numbers of DNA sequences present per microbe - the abundance of that microbe - are indicated on the y-axis and in the relative size of each bubble.
+Taxonomy is revealed in the hover text.
+Note that bubbles of similar color do not represent the same, or even taxonomically similar, microbes.
+Colors are simply reused due to the larger number of microbes than perceptably distinct colors in the graphing pallet.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.